91st Division (Philippines): History

+Colonel Stuart MacDonald was acting commander and Lieutenant Colonel Jaime Velasquez as Chief of Staff when the division as organized in Leyte in August.
+Ordered transfer to main land Luzon to bolster its defense Colonel Luther Steves arrived in November and assumed command.
+Colonel Stuart relegated as Division Chief of Staff, Colonel Velasquez as appointed as commandant of the division headquarters.
+When Colonel Stuart was appointed as South Luzon Force Chief of Staff, He was replaced by Colonel Edward Keltner.
+Division G3 is Captain Ricardo Papa.

-Combat Narrative
+Combat narrative

 At the outset of hostilities, 8 December 1941, the 91st Division (PA) was part of the USAFFE Reserve Force, alongside the U.S. Army's Philippine Division, the 1st Tank Group (Provisional), and three smaller Philippine Scouts units (43rd Infantry (PS), 86th FA Bn.
 (PS), & 88th FA Regt.
 (PS).)